E-Sh4rk/EmeraldACE_tuto/hex-writer.md

-**The bad eggs created in this tutorial should not be moved in your party: it could corrupt them.**
+**The bad eggs created in this tutorial should not be marked or moved in your party: it could corrupt them.**

 # Hexadecimal-writer bad egg